qiaeru/phpbb-language-fr/language/fr/README.md

   - Login to your board.
   - Click the *User Control Panel* link located in the header of your board.
   - Once in the *User Control Panel*, you will need to click the *Board Preferences* tab.
-  - You should see now a page which displays the global settings and locate the drop down menu for the option *My language*.
+  - You should see now a page which displays the global settings.
+  - Locate the drop down menu for the option *My language*.
   - Select the French language in the drop down menu and then click the submit button.

 Once set, the French language will be associated with your account regardless of the board default language.

 #### Update the language package

-When the forum software is updated and a new version is released, only the default British English language pack will be updated.
+When a new version of the forum software is released and your board is updated, only the default British English language package will be up-to-date.
 That is why you will need to obtain the updated French language package from the download locations listed at the top of this page.

-Once downloaded, you just have to extract the compressed archive and upload to your server the language-related folders (and replace the existing files) to update the French language package.
+Once the French language package downloaded, you just have to extract the compressed archive, upload the *language/* and *styles/* folders to your server and replace the existing files.
+This will update the French language package.

 License
 -------